-Buying an 80-year-old car isn't within everyone's budget, but we suspect that Will can afford it.
+Buying a 90-year-old car isn't within everyone's budget, but we suspect that Will can afford it.
 He's the proprietor of Knight's Spider Web Farm, a venture that seems perfectly suited to its owner and to its locale.
 Will, frankly, looks like a guy who would grow spider webs.

 Will and his wife, Terry, first thought of "harvesting" spider webs and selling them as art in the late 1970s, although Will admits he first got the idea from a Girl Scout Manual.
 Terry was an artist, "into decoupage," Will recalls.
 "She knew that you could glue things onto things."
 Will was a cabinetmaker by trade.
 The two enjoyed the artistry of spider webs, and figured that if you could somehow stick them onto wood, you could find people to buy them.

 It took years before Will devised a system that worked.
 Luckily the old barns in Vermont are full of spiders, so Will had an endless supply of webs with which to experiment.
 Spider webs are fragile, nearly invisible, and difficult to get stuck and to stay stuck where you want them to.
 But eventually Will hit upon a mass-production system that now gives him a steady supply of webs -- that is, when the spiders are in the mood.